vkaxcore/VKAX/doc/howtominevkax.md

-## How to Mine VKAX
+## How to Mine SPRINGBOK

-Mining crypto currencies can be an easy way to put your idle technology to work by earning part of the VKAX block rewards.
+Mining crypto currencies can be an easy way to put your idle technology to work by earning part of the SPRINGBOK block rewards.
 Using a home computer or even a laptop, anyone can begin mining!

 ### STEP 1
-Download the VKAX Windows wallet, unzip the folder and run the vkax-qt executable file.
+Download the SPRINGBOK Windows wallet, unzip the folder and run the springbok-qt executable file.
 This will open the graphic “QT” wallet and begin the synchronization process.
 (The first time can take a while)

 You should make an encryption passphrase and backup the wallet.

 Navigate to the “Receive” tab and click the “Create new receiving address” button.
-This is how you generate a new address, which can be used to receive the VKAX crypto currency.
+This is how you generate a new address, which can be used to receive the SPRINGBOK crypto currency.
-Next, you will need the software which will be used to mine VKAX with your computer’s processor.
+Next, you will need the software which will be used to mine SPRINGBOK with your computer’s processor.

 ### STEP 2